i-am-bee/community/CONTRIBUTING.md

 ## Legal

-Each source file must include a license header for the MIT Software.
+Each source file must include a license header for Apache 2.0.
 Using the SPDX format is the simplest approach. e.g.

 ```py